bodylabs/bodylabs-api-client-py/README.md

 ======================

-This package provides high-level `File` and `Artifact` objects (models) for conveniently working with the Body Labs Red API.
+This package provides high-level `File` and `Artifact` objects (models) for conveniently working with the Body Labs Red API or Body Labs Mocap API.

-See the [API documentation][api-docs] to gain a better understanding of the API itself as well as the different services available.
+For Red, see the [Red API documentation][api-docs] to gain a better understanding of the API itself as well as the different services available.

 Installation or upgrading